-If you have been summoned to testify, reach out to a Fort Worth subpoena lawyer to discuss your legal options.
+If you have been summoned to testify, reach out to a Texas subpoena lawyer to discuss your legal options.
 By working with a skilled and experienced attorney, you could decide how to best proceed.

 A subpoena is a court order telling an individual to appear in court in person and testify.
 Similarly, a subpoena duces tecum is an order for a witness to bring something to court – such as documents, a child, or evidence.
 This is true in both state and federal courts.